-Shauna Denos is the UPAN Vice President.
+Shauna Denos is the UPAN President.
 Shauna and her husband Rusty have been supporting UPAN since it's inception.
-As Vice President, Shauna assists UPAN President Molly Prince with the day-to-day administrative tasks ranging from answering letters in the general mailbox, to answering emails, to assisting with meeting arrangements.
+As President, Shauna works with UPAN Past-President Molly Prince with the day-to-day administrative tasks ranging from answering letters in the general mailbox, to answering emails, to assisting with meeting arrangements.
 Shauna represents UPAN at various joint meetings with prison officials and other non-profit organizations.

 As UPAN Secretary Mike arranges meeting venues, keeps detailed notes of meeting minutes, and assists Molly in administering the monthly meetings.
 Mike assists Shauna in coordinating the mailing of newsletters and holiday cards to inmates with UPAN volunteers.
 Mike attends various extracurricular events on behalf of UPAN as well.

 Warren Rosenbaum plays a critical role as UPAN's Newsletter Editor.
 He assists UPAN President Molly Prince in writing and editing articles to fit within the limited 10-page format.
 In addition to the monthly meetings, the newsletter is UPAN's primary means of educating the public with current events happening within Utah's criminal justice system and specifically the Department of Corrections.
 Warren pays attention to painstaking details to ensure the content is as accurate as possible before publication.

 UPAN Director of Communications